-Activities 2013/14 Implement community-agreed standard of protection and funding that Continuous 10 year programme of reviewing the community-agreed standard of protection and funding commenced in takes into account assessment of channel capacity, level of protection 2009/10, in particular: and risk assessment.
-1. in 2013/14, complete Oreti and Whitestone rural sections survey; and 2. in 2014/15, complete Makarewa rural sections survey.
+Activities 2014/15 Implement community-agreed standard of protection and funding that Continuous 10 year programme of reviewing the community-agreed standard of protection and funding commenced in takes into account assessment of channel capacity, level of protection 2009/10, in particular: and risk assessment.
+1. in 2014/15, complete Makarewa rural sections survey.